aliarslan-cs/google-photo-albums-sync-app/README.md

 # google-photos-albums-sync-app

 Google photos has stopped allowing to keep a local synchronized version of photos via Google Drive sync app.
 This is a python based selenium solution to synchronize albums on google photos.

-# Install a Selenium library & dependencies
+## Install Selenium library & dependencies

-> pip install -r requirements.txt
+    pip install -r requirements.txt
+    python3 install-chrome-browser-driver.py

+## Executing the program cli

+Use the help command to see the cli usage docs:

+    python3 hello_google_photos.py --help

-# Known Errors
+## Known Errors

-# SSL Certs
+### SSL Certs

-## You get an error when the browser asks you to accept the certificate from a website.
+You get an error when the browser asks you to accept the certificate from a website.
 You can set to ignore these errors by default in order avoid these errors.
 > `[7420:17060:1127/075138.342:ERROR:ssl_client_socket_impl.cc(982)] handshake failed; returned -1, SSL error code 1, net_error -3`

 For Chrome, you need to add --ignore-certificate-errors and --ignore-ssl-errors ChromeOptions() argument: